Ecovillage project for desert climate

-We are looking for suitable plots for development or reconstruction!
+Looking for suitable plots for construction or reconstruction!

-The basic material of Symbiosei ecovillage is classic adobe, a mixture of clay, sand and straw or other local organic filler.
-Also modern composite materials where it is appropriate (for example, roofing pies).
-The vllage is completely self-sufficient in hot water, electricity and waste disposal.
+The main material of the eco-village Symbiosei is classic cob, a mixture of clay, sand, and straw or other local organic filler.
+Plus, modern composite materials where appropriate (for example, sandwich roofs).
+The village is completely self-sufficient in terms of hot water, electricity, and waste disposal.

-Unique houses will keep you fresh in summer and warm in winter using minimal energy.
-The comfort and quality of life in an adobe ecohouse is not less than in a city apartment.
+The unique homes provide coolness in summer and warmth in winter with minimal energy costs.
+The comfort and quality of life in a cob eco-home is no less than in a city apartment.

 Modern adobe ecohouse